collective/zopeskel.dexterity/README.txt

 Introduction
 ============

 Dexterity is a content-type development tool for Plone.
-It supports Through- The-Web and filesystem development of new content types for Plone.
+It supports Through-The-Web and filesystem development of new content types for Plone.

 zopeskel.dexterity provides a mechanism to quickly create Dexterity add on skeletons.
 It also makes it easy to add new content types to an existing